Cyberwally/playfulcipher/README.md

 DECODE WARNING:
 I have not created a tool that will automaticaly decode the cipher.
 Right now the only way to decode the cipher is by using hashcat and vigenere cipher cracking tool.
 #authors note: This readme file will be updated as necessary.

+#Author Note: This readme file will be updated as necessary.